brightmart/text_classification/README.md

 9.Seq2seq with attention
 Implementation seq2seq with attention derived from <a href="https://arxiv.org/pdf/1409.0473.pdf">NEURAL MACHINE TRANSLATION BY JOINTLY LEARNING TO ALIGN AND TRANSLATE</a>

-structure:1)embedding 2)bi-GRU too get rich representation from source sentences(forward & backward).
+I.Structure:1)embedding 2)bi-GRU too get rich representation from source sentences(forward & backward).
 3)decoder with attention.

-Input of data:
+II.Input of data:

-there are two kinds of three kinds of inputs:1)encoder inputs, which is a sentence; 2)decoder inputs, it is labels list with fixed length;3)target labels, it is also a list of labels. for example, labels is:"L1 L2 L3 L4", then decoder inputs will be:[_GO,L1,L2,L2,L3,_PAD]; target label will be:[L1,L2,L3,L3,_END,_PAD]. length is fixed to 6, any exceed labels will be trancated, will pad if label is not enough to fill.
+there are two kinds of three kinds of inputs:1)encoder inputs, which is a sentence; 2)decoder inputs, it is labels list with fixed length;3)target labels, it is also a list of labels.

+for example, labels is:"L1 L2 L3 L4", then decoder inputs will be:[_GO,L1,L2,L2,L3,_PAD]; target label will be:[L1,L2,L3,L3,_END,_PAD]. length is fixed to 6, any exceed labels will be trancated, will pad if label is not enough to fill.

-Attention Mechanism:
+III.Attention Mechanism:

 1) transfer encoder input list and hidden state of decoder